muzzafarrather/Perplexity-Pro-AI-Chat/README.md

 This extension:
 - Only sends queries to Perplexity when you submit them
-- Stores only your API key (securely) and chat history
+- Locally stores your API key and chat history securely
 - Does not collect personal information
 - Does not share workspace data without explicit action